SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.4.md

 In some rare cases, an error could occur in SLDMS when synchronizing services to other agents in the DataMiner System.

-#### DataMiner Cube - Data Display: Problem with lite drop-down controls when the listed parame­ter values were dependent on other parameter values \[ID_24743\]
+#### DataMiner Cube - Data Display: Problem with lite drop-down controls when the listed parameter values were dependent on other parameter values \[ID_24743\]

 In some cases, lite drop-down controls would not contain the correct values, especially when the listed parameter values were dependent on other parameter values.